 Negotiation Details – No real negotiation phase.
 Merely a request for a target salary.

-I applied online and the process took 2 months - interviewed at Baker Hughes.
+I applied online and the process took 2 months - interviewed at Baker Hughes in March 2014.

 Very Easy Interview